jonnonz1/nz-statute-book/acts/public/2017/intelligence-and-security-act-2017.md

   (a) the communication of proceedings in Parliament; or (b) the reporting of proceedings in Parliament.
 (6) In this section,—
-  - **communication** has the meaning given to it by section 5(1) of the Parliamentary Privilege Act 2014
+  - **communication** has the meaning given to it by section 12 of the Parliament Act 2025
-  - **proceedings in Parliament** has the meaning given to it by section 10 of the Parliamentary Privilege Act 2014
+  - **proceedings in Parliament** has the meaning given to it by section 13 of the Parliament Act 2025
   - **relevant Minister** means the Minister responsible for the intelligence and security agency to which the complaint or inquiry relates.

 ### Subpart 2 — Intelligence and Security Committee